alxshelepenok/lumen/content/posts/2024-09-14--LLMs-Compared-For-iOS-TCA/index.md

 Use The Composable Architecture (TCA) structure, ensuring that the code is:
 * Modular, clean, and testable.
-* Has a Swift UI View called 'TopicInputView' that has one text field to enter a topic, and one button to load questions using the text entered by the user.
+* Has a SwiftUI View called 'TopicInputView' that has one text field to enter a topic, and one button to load questions using the text entered by the user.
 * The State of the view should be maintained by a TopicInputFeature Reducer, which is a struct that contains the reducer logic, handles how actions modify the state, including setting loading state, handling results, and updating the view accordingly.
   * Within the TopicInputFeature struct
      * State: Holds the user's topic input, the loading state, the fetched questions, and a flag for handling empty results.